-Objective Describe the characteristics of Relational Database Management Tables
+Describe the characteristics of Relational Database Management Tables

-Characteristics of Relation in DBMS
+Characteristics of Database Relation and Table in DBMS

 Characteristics of Database Tables: A relational database consists of a collection of tables.
 Each table has 1) a heading or definition part and 2) a body or content part.
 The heading part consists of the table name and the column names.
 For example, a student table may have columns for social security number, name, street address, city, state, zip, class, major and GPA.
 The body shows the rows of the table.
 Each row in a student table represents a student enrolled at a university.

+Once you have created entities representing the business objects you want to represent in your database, you need to create tables to store the data in the database.
+Tables are made up of rows and columns.
 Each column corresponds to an attribute of the entity to which the table refers.
 Every row represents an instance of the entity described by the database table.
 Specific data relating to each attribute is stored in the rows corresponding to each column.

-Relational Notation in contrast to Database Tables
+Relational Notation in contrast to Database Tables:

 The difference between a relational notation and a database table is like the difference between a blueprint and a building.